 - Work 13 and a half hours in one day to earn $100

-If you’re wondering how to make $100 a day online, don’t overlook using Amazon as part of your strategy.
-Amazon’s Mechanical Turk (MTurk) gives you the opportunity to take surveys and do other kinds of micro-gigs for a small cash reward.
+Amazon’s Mechanical Turk (MTurk) gives you the opportunity to take surveys and do other kinds of micro-gigs for small cash rewards.

-One of our staff members did a deep dive on working MTurk gigs.
-He spent 30 minutes a day for a month and managed to earn $110!
+One member of Team Clark did a deep dive on working MTurk gigs.
+He spent 30 minutes a day for a month and managed to earn $110.
 That works out to be about $7.30/hour.
 You can read all about his experience here.

-However, we should make one final point: While it’s easy to complete MTurk tasks while sitting on the couch watching TV, the work can be repetitive and boring.
+It’s important to note that MTurk tasks can be repetitive and boring.
 You probably wouldn’t want to plan on doing this more than a few hours a day.

 Deliver Groceries: Shipt and Instacart